In Wooden Toys We Trust

-You Name It Toys offers over 100 different styles of 2D wooden puzzles, most of which you can personalize with a custom name.
+You Name It Toys (available on Etsy & Amazon) offers over 100 different styles of 2D wooden puzzles, most of which you can personalize with a custom name.
 The company is called “You Name It” because you literally add your name to it.

 I wanted to do something with that pun, but they beat me to it!